 We derive the device type from the user agent, for example

 We derive the OS family from the user agent, for example

 We collect the width and the height of the device used to display your content.
 It's truncated to the lower bound 100th pixel as part of the anonymization process, for example

 We use timestamps to be able to provide you the dashboards and visualizations on Panelbear.
-Without them you wouldn't be able know how your site performs over time (i.e. this month vs the previous month).
+Without them, you wouldn't be able to know how your site performs over time (i.e. this month vs the previous month).

 The page load time provides you insights into how fast your site loads across different countries, devices and pages.
 It is measured using standard browser API's, if available, and stored with millisecond precision for timing data, or kilobyte precision for transfer size data.

 - Connect time (TCP)